esp-rs/book/rust-doc-style-guide.md

   - Use: Add recommended phrases
   - Note: Add more information if needed

-### Recommended Terms

-- _Cargo_
-  - Note: always use uppercase _C_
-- ESP-IDF or esp-idf
-  - Use: esp-idf when writing about the esp-idf repo
-  - Use: ESP-IDF when writing about the ESP-IDF framework or ESP-IDF programming guide
-- `no_std`
-  - Note: see `std`
-- _Product_
-  - Avoid: Espressif SoCs
-  - Use: Espressif products
-  - Note: In the content of running applications, suggested as an umbrella term for Espressif chips, modules, development boards, etc. Otherwise, it might be potentially ambiguous that running an app on an SoC is the same as running it on a module.
-- _SoC_
-  - Avoid: _chip_
-  - Note: see also _product_
-- `std` / `no_std`
-  - Use only if necessary: bare metal development, hosted environment, Standard library, Core library
-  - Use `std` / `no_std` by default in patterns, such as:
-    - write, build, or choose between  `std` / `no_std` applications
-    - requires `std` for ...
-    - use `std` for ...
-    - compile in an `std` environment
-    - support for `no_std` requires ... (`std` support)
-    - using the `std` / `no_std` approach
-    - `std` projects / templates / features
-    - `std` / `no_std` development
-- _VS Code_
-  - Use VS Code by default
-  - Use only if necessary: Visual Studio Code

 ## Admonitions

 Use the following formatting for notes and warnings: